-Title: Providing customer services in the construction workplace Unit Number: Y/650/0899 Learning outcome The learner will be a sment criteria arner can: Identify and use organisational procedures to implement systems or processes that will deliver and improve customer service.
-1.1 Record and use identified information to implement systems or procedures that will deliver customer service for at least two of the following: specifications drawings instructions and variations feedback processes.
+Unit Number: Y/650/0899 /0899 Learning outcomes The learner will be able to: Assessment criteria The learner can: Identify and use organisational procedures to implement systems or processes that will deliver and improve customer service.
+1.1 Record and use identified information to implement systems or procedures that will deliver customer service for at least two of the following: - specifications - drawings - instructions and variations - feedback processes.
 1.2 Revise ways of improving customer service whilst implementing customer service systems and procedures.
 1.3 Describe how to identify organisational procedures, current legislation and official guidance relevant to delivering and improving customer service.
-1.4 Explain how to deliver and improve customer service by using identified information to implement and record systems or processes for the following: organisational procedures specifications drawings instructions and variations feedback processes.
-2 Give a consist reliable servic promotes a cu e that 2.1 Give a consistent and reliable service and maintain records of how the provision of customer service promotes customer confidence confidence. confidence.
+1.4 Explain how to deliver and improve customer service by using identified information to implement and record systems or processes for the following: - organisational procedures - specifications - drawings - instructions and variations - feedback processes.
+2 Give a consist reliable servit promotes a confidence ce that 2.1 Give a consistent and reliable service and maintain records of how the provision of customer service promotes customer confidence confidence.
 2.2 Examine current customer procedures and systems to identify if they provide consistent customer service and evaluate the current methods used.
 2.3 Explain how to provide consistent levels of customer service.
 2.4 Explain how systems or procedures can be used effectively to provide a reliable level of customer service and promote customer confidence.